-- (1) Prospective students of YSU should meet the following requirements: - a. possessing a high school diploma or equivalent for vocational programs for undergraduate programs. - b. possessing an undergraduate degree or equivalent for professional programs - c. possessing an undergraduate degree from an accredited study program for graduate programs. - d. possessing an undergraduate degree from an accredited study program for postgraduate programs - e. complying with YSU regulations - f. meet other specified requirements - (2) Foreigners may become YSU students after fulfilling the requirements and through certain procedures stipulated by the Rector's Decree.
+- (1) Prospective students of YSU should meet the following requirements: - a. possessing a high school diploma or equivalent for vocational programs for bachelor's programs. - b. possessing an bachelor's degree or equivalent for professional programs - c. possessing an bachelor's degree from an accredited study program for graduate programs. - d. possessing an bachelor's degree from an accredited study program for postgraduate programs - e. complying with YSU regulations - f. meet other specified requirements - (2) Foreigners may become YSU students after fulfilling the requirements and through certain procedures stipulated by the Rector's Decree.

+CHAPTER III

-CHAPTER III CURRICULUM STRUCTURE
+CURRICULUM STRUCTURE

 - (1) YSU curriculum consists of educational and non-educational curriculum programs

-- (2) The curriculum structure of undergraduate programs on education consists of 4 (four) groups of courses:
+- (2) The curriculum structure of bachelor's programs on education consists of 4 (four) groups of courses:

 - a.
 University Courses (MKU)

 - b.
 Basic Education Courses (MKDK)

 - c.
 Faculty Courses (MF)

 - d.
 Expertise Courses (MKBK)

-- (3) The curriculum structure of undergraduate programs on non-education consists of 3 (three) groups of courses:
+- (3) The curriculum structure of bachelor's programs on non-education consists of 3 (three) groups of courses:

 - a.
 University Courses (MKU)

 - b.
 Faculty Courses (MF)

 - c.
 Expertise Courses (MKBK)

 - (4) The curriculum structure of graduate and postgraduate programs consists of 2 (two) groups of courses:

 - a.
 Scientific foundation courses

 - b.
 Expertise courses

 - (5) The curriculum structure of the teacher professional program consists of 2 (two) groups of courses.

 - a.
-Subject-specific pedagogy
+Workshops on Development of Field of Study Learning Instrument and Classroom Action Research

 - b.
 Practice Field Experience

 - (6) Structure of the curriculum of other professional programs is adjusted to the development needs of each profession.

-CHAPTER IV COURSE TIME AND ATTENDANCE Article 5
+CHAPTER IV COURSE TIME AND ATTENDANCE